Table of Contents

 What is the common name of butane?

 Butane is also called n-butane, or regular butane.
 Popular butane gas uses include lighter fuel, cigarette lighters, and production of gasoline.
-Of butane the molecular formula is C4H10.
+The molecular formula of butane is C4H10.

 Is butane a hydrocarbon?